FH-Potsdam/dma/README.md

 1. Find a master artist/group/style
 2. Analyse one or several of her/his/their/its works.
 3. Create an algorithm that generates versions of these works.
+4. Update this README.md with some informations about your Artist(s) and describe your result.
+5. Save three **extraordinary** results as png files and add them to this README.md
+6. Prepare a verbal 2 minute presentation of your project.

 ### Hints